janispritzkau/deno-minecraft/README.md

 The emphasis is on usability, ease of use and on being well tested to improve reliability and correctness.

+It will probably never be as complete as I envisioned it to be, but still contains some useful modules that you can use as is or as a reference for your own projects.
+In the future, there may be this core library and implementations of version-specific types and protocols which build on this core library.

 ## Modules

 ### [`auth/`](https://deno.land/x/minecraft_lib/auth/)